 - 12.1 In undertaking consultation the Council has sought to engage the statutory environmental bodies, as required by the SEA Directive, the public and a wide range of other stakeholders and community organisations. - 12.2 Consultation has previously been undertaken on the scope and level of detail of the Sustainability Appraisal (the 'Scoping Report') for a five week period from October 2008.
-Comments submitted regarding the 'scope' of the Sustainability Appraisal and the amendments made to the information set out in the Scoping Report following this stage of consultation are set out in the main report: An updated version of the Scoping Report and a complete list of the changes made in response to consultation have been available to view on the District Councils website since January 2010. - 12.3 In addition to the Scoping Report consultation undertaken in October 2008, the Council has also alerted relevant authorities to a number of minor changes to the Authority's Scoping Report which have arisen as a result of changes to National Government policy and alterations or deletion of national indicators.
+Comments submitted regarding the 'scope' of the Sustainability Appraisal and the amendments made to the information set out in the Scoping Report following this stage of consultation are set out in the main report: An updated version of the Scoping Report and a complete list of the changes made in response to this consultation can be found in Appendix 1 of Technical Appendices to the Main Report. - 12.3 In addition to the Scoping Report consultation undertaken in October 2008, the Council has also alerted relevant authorities to a number of minor changes to the Authority's Scoping Report which have arisen as a result of changes to National Government policy and alterations or deletion of national indicators.
 The Council alerted relevant authorities to the publication of an updated scoping report in July 2012 and invited comment during a five-week consultation period, which closed in September 2012.
 A copy of the updated Scoping Opinion together with a summary of comments received back is available to view on the Council's website. - 12.4 Previous consultation on the interim Draft of the Sustainability Appraisal was first carried out on the Draft Part 1 Local Plan in autumn 2013.
-An updated version of the Sustainability Appraisal was then published alongside the Pre-Submission document for the consultation period of 6 weeks from 10 March 2014 to the 22 April 2014 before being submitted to the Inspector alongside the Part 1 Local Plan.
-The current consultation updates the previously submitted Sustainability Appraisal and includes consideration of the likely effects including a further housing site in the Derby Urban Area on land to the West of Mickleover in the Plan.
+An updated version of the Sustainability Appraisal was then published alongside the Pre-Submission document for the consultation period of 6 weeks from 10 March 2014 to the 22 April 2014 before being submitted to the Inspector alongside the Part 1 Local Plan. - 12.5 Further Sustainability Appraisal work was then undertaken jointly with Derby City and Amber Valley regarding the apportionment of Derby City's Unmet Need.
+The Addendum Report, which was consulted upon between August 28th and October 12th 2015 can be viewed in full at Appendix 9 of the Technical Appendices to the Main Report.
+The outcomes of this work have informed how Derby City's unmet need is being apportioned between South Derbyshire and Amber Valley and has informed the housing final housing requirement for South Derbyshire. - 12.6 A further (Sustainability Appraisal Update) consultation was then undertaken by South Derbyshire District Council to propose the addition of a further strategic allocation in the Part 1 Local Plan at Land West of Mickleover.
+This consultation considered the likely effects of including this site in the